Daniel-Ortiz1210/api_rest/README.md

 API ENDPOINTS:
 1. Get all registered clients and add a new client: http://127.0.0.1/api/clients/

-2. Obtains the details of a single client through its Primary Key: http://127.0.0.1/api/clients/{pk}
+2. Obtains the detail and can update a single client through its Primary Key: http://127.0.0.1/api/clients/{pk}